Brexit negotiations: recent developments

 The transition period runs from 30 March 2019 to 31 December 2020 but can be extended once by mutual agreement.
 Any decision to extend must be taken before 01 July 2020 and can be for no more than one or two years.
 During the transition period, the UK will continue to be treated as an EU Member State and EU law will continue to apply in the UK in the same way as it currently does.
 This means that the UK will continue to participate in the EU Customs Union and the Single Market four freedoms (free movement of goods, persons, services and capital) will continue to apply.
 The UK will, however, no longer be able to participate in EU decision-making and will not have a vote.
 It will be able to participate in some meetings of EU bodies and agencies where necessary or relevant to the UK.

-The UK government also published an Explainer for the draft Withdrawal Agreement and one for the draft Political Declaration, as well as Explanatory slides on both documents.
-See also the the EU Factsheet “Brexit Negotiations: What is in the Withdrawal Agreement?” for more information.
+The UK Government also published an Explainer for the draft Withdrawal Agreement and one for the draft Political Declaration, as well as Explanatory slides on both documents.
+See also the EU Factsheet “Brexit Negotiations: What is in the Withdrawal Agreement?” for more information.

 On 28 February 2018 the European Commission published the draft Withdrawal Agreement between the EU and the UK, together with a Q&A factsheet.
 The draft Withdrawal Agreement is in six parts, which include introductory provisions, provisions on: citizens' rights; other separation issues such as goods placed on the market before the withdrawal date; the financial settlement; transitional arrangements, and institutional provisions, and a protocol on Ireland/Northern Ireland.

 See “European Commission publish draft Withdrawal Agreement: impact on civil jurisdiction and judicial cooperation” for some initial observations on those articles in the draft Withdrawal Agreement that are particularly relevant to the recognition of English choice of law and court clauses, English judgments and the authority of the Court of Justice of the European Union.